 For a comprehensive list of buildings and facilities in the Campbelltown Local Government Area, refer to the Asset Management Strategy.

-The extensive range of buildings and facilities provides the community with a broad range of services that, in conjunction with other service providers, contribute to the Campbelltown Community Strategic Plan, Objective 4 - A safe, healthy and connected community.
-More specifically, they contribute to Strategies 4.1 and 4.3 - The provision of a balanced range of services to the community and the provision of activities that foster a sense of community spirit.
+The extensive range of buildings and facilities provides the community with a broad range of services that, in conjunction with other service providers, contribute to the Campbelltown Community Strategic Plan, Outcome 2 - Places for People.